awpala/my-omscs-notes/cs-6290/08-reorder-buffer.md

 Another such exception-handling **issue** arises in a program such as that shown above.
 Here, there is a **phantom exception**, whereby if the branch via `BEQ` is *not* taken and the subsequent instruction `DIV` generates an exception (i.e., via operand `R5`, which results in a divide-by-zero error), then a situation can arise whereby the exception via `DIV` is generated *prior* to resolution of the branch `BEQ`.
 Therefore, upon finally resolving the branch, it is "too late" to catch the fact that an exception has already occurred with the subsequent instruction `DIV`.

 To mitigate this issue, the ROB will designate the instruction `DIV` as an "exception."
-As the pointer `Commit` reaches the branch point (i.e., either at `BEQ` or immediately prior to it, depending on the particular branch misprediction strategy used), it will be determined that the branch has been mispredicted, and that the actual intenion of the program is to jump to `Label` instead.
+As the pointer `Commit` reaches the branch point (i.e., either at `BEQ` or immediately prior to it, depending on the particular branch misprediction strategy used), it will be determined that the branch has been mispredicted, and that the actual intention of the program is to jump to `Label` instead.
 Consequently, neither the instruction `DIV` itself nor its downstream (i.e., branch not-taken) instructions are committed, and their executions are correspondingly "canceled," and therefore the exception via `DIV` itself is never generated in the first place (i.e., because the instruction `DIV` is never executed).

 Therefore, the ***key point*** with respect to exception handling is that the ROB simply treats the exception itself as a(n invalid) ***result***, with a corresponding ***delay*** in the actual handling of the exception itself until the exception-generating instruction commits (at which point, the exact "resume point" for the exception handler is already determined).
 Furthermore, this approach mitigates any possible phantom exceptions resulting from branching.